NSPCC: Legacy-themed Garden of Magical Childhood

 - A new corporate supporter, Sheila’s Wheels, was found to sponsor the garden, a relationship that can be taken forward by the corporate team.

-- A major donor reception was held at the garden, providing an opportunity to that team to add value to their supporters, whilst also exposing them to the legacy message (two major donors subsequently made a pledge).
+- A major donor reception was held at the garden, providing an opportunity for the team to add value to their supporters, whilst also exposing them to the legacy message (two major donors subsequently made a pledge).

-- Twenty-eight celebrities and even a royal supporter visited the garden.
+- 28 celebrities and even a royal supporter visited the garden.

-- The garden achieved positive PR coverage, which was seen by an estimated 232 million people!
+- The garden achieved positive public relations coverage, which was seen by an estimated 232 million people!